 Bedford Police Detective Lieutenant Scott Jones will be the featured speaker when the PACC-Men meet in PACC’s Fellowship Room on Tuesday, March 6th at 6:30 p.m.

-The PACC-Men (yes, think video game, pun intended) is an informal men’s ministry dedicated to the mental and spiritual well being of the men in our congregation.
-This group provides mutual support through lively discussions, planned outings and other opportunities for fun, learning, growth and fellowship.
-We usually meet on the first Tuesday of the month in the evening, usually in the Fireplace Room at 7:30pm, but check the church calendar or call the church office to confirm the date and time before attending.
+PACC-Men (yes, think video game, mental connection intended) is an informal men’s ministry dedicated to the mental and spiritual well being of adults associated with our congregation who identify as male.
+The group provides mutual support through lively discussions, planned outings and other opportunities for fun, learning, growth and fellowship.
+We usually meet on the first Tuesday of the month in the evening.
+We alternate between the Fellowship Room at PACC and various local (and not so local) venues.
+We have started experimenting with a 6:30 p.m. gathering time, but check the church calendar or call the church office to confirm the date, time, and location before traveling.

 Here are some examples of past activities, just to give you a feeling for the breadth and depth of what we like to do:

 We ate together at many restaurants from Arlington to Bedford, to Burlington, to Cambridge, to Lexington, to Waltham.